gernotstarke/pdfstamper/readme.md

 * On the UI, you can configure a file-prefix and page-number-prefix.

+---
+    I started work on a major rewrite as native Mac-OS application.
+The previous Griffon version has moved to subdirectory ./griffon-stamper

 ## Prerequisites

 * all pdf files are located within (current or configured) directory